Cosine antenna element

 element as a 1-by-2 row vector in the form

 Exponent of cosine pattern

-Specify the exponent of cosine pattern as a scalar or a 1-by-2
+Specify the exponents of the cosine pattern as a scalar or a

-vector.
-All specified values must be real numbers greater than or
+1-by-2 vector.
+Exponent values must be real numbers greater than zero.

 |clone||Create cosine antenna object with same property values|